nesar/MICA/docs/PRODUCT_OVERVIEW.md

 ## Your AI Research Partner for Critical Materials Analysis

 MICA is an intelligent research assistant designed to help analysts, researchers, and decision-makers investigate questions about critical materials supply chains.
-Built for the Department of Energy, MICA combines the power of artificial intelligence with human expertise to deliver thorough, trustworthy analysis.
+MICA combines the power of artificial intelligence with human expertise to deliver thorough, trustworthy analysis.

 ![MICA Overview](mica_overview.png)